krisnaajiep/php-github-user-activity/README.md

 # php-github-user-activity

-A simple command line interface (CLI) to fetch the recent activity of a GitHub user using PHP
+A simple command line interface (CLI) to fetch the recent activity of a GitHub user using PHP and Github API.
+Inspired by https://roadmap.sh/projects/github-user-activity.